Before Meeting Prospective Landlords

 When looking at a prospective rental, ask the following questions:

 Are utilities included?
 If not, what types are used (e.g. natural gas, oil, or electric heating) or permitted?
 What are the average monthly costs?
-If you are sharing the utilities with another party, what are your responsibilities?
+If utilities are shared with another party, what are the tenant’s responsibilities?
 Is cable television service included or available for an additional cost?

 What type of lease is required?
 What are the main conditions of the lease?
 Carefully examine the terms, conditions and duration of the lease before signing anything.
 Some leases may contain unexpected requirements.
 You may wish to consult a lawyer before signing, especially if you do not understand everything in the lease.

-Can you make changes to the premises?
-Can you paint or make other decorative changes?
+Can changes be made to the premises?
+May the tenant paint or make other decorative changes?
 What restrictions are in the lease?

 Why are the current tenant(s) leaving?
 It helps to ask neighbouring tenants this question as well.

 If relevant, are pets or smoking allowed?
-If you have pets, find out if any restrictions prohibit certain types of pets.
-If you've had pets, are you required to have the rental professionally cleaned at the end of the lease?
+Find out if any restrictions prohibit certain types of pets.
+If pets are kept in the rental, is the tenant required to have the rental professionally cleaned at the end of the lease?

 What is the neighbourhood like?
 If applicable, what are the other tenants like?

-What makes your property unique?
+What makes the property unique?
 Are any special features available in the rental?

 Who maintains the property?
 Lawn and garden maintenance may be the responsibility of the landlord or tenant, or both.
 How are minor and major repairs to the rental handled?